replicatedhq/kots.io/content/kotsadm/installing/installing-embedded-cluster.md

 kURL currently uses `.tar.gz` extension for a `.tar` file, hence the `-o *.tar`.

-Note that the airgapped installer in the above step is not the application installer.
+Note that the airgap bundle above only includes the Admin Console components, which are required in order to install the application.
 After this command completes, the application can be installed using the application airgap bundle.

 ```bash
 kubectl kots install myapp \